fflamerie/zotero_easy/docs/zotero_easy_HANDOUT.md

 ### Exercise "Citing with Zotero"

-We take **15 minutes** for this activity.

-The aim is to reproduce exactly the result shown in the PDF template file available from [the "Citing with Zotero" exercise section](https://github.com/fflamerie/zotero_easy#exercise-citing-with-zotero).
+📝 The aim is to reproduce exactly the result shown in the PDF template file available from [the "Citing with Zotero" exercise section](https://github.com/fflamerie/zotero_easy#exercise-citing-with-zotero).

 The citation style used is **American Psychological Association 7th edition**.